indiana-university/rivet-source/src/components/modal/README.md

 If you need to display large amounts of information for multiple tasks consider using a dedicated page instead.

+Overlays for signing users up for an email newsletter are not considered a good use of the modal.

 ## Adding the markup

 ```